Tusharsinghoffical/Website.github.io/README.md

 1. **Fixed Python version incompatibility (December 2025)**: Resolved `ModuleNotFoundError: No module named 'distutils'` error during deployment.
 The project now correctly uses Python 3.9.16 which is compatible with Django 3.1.12.

-2. **Fixed MongoDB connection issue (December 2025)**: Resolved MongoDB connection URI encoding issue where special characters in passwords needed to be URL-encoded according to RFC 3986.
+2. **Removed MongoDB and switched to PostgreSQL (December 2025)**: Replaced MongoDB with PostgreSQL for better compatibility and reliability.

 ## 🌐 Live Demo